-Arthur Labinjo-Hughes: Children facing 'significant harm' by Solihull Council
+Arthur Labinjo-Hughes: Children still at risk of harm after boy's murder

 Children in the town where Arthur Labinjo-Hughes lived before his death are experiencing "significant harm" due to delayed responses by council services, a report has found.

-An Ofsted inspection of Solihull Metropolitan Borough Council has rated its services as inadequate.
+An Ofsted inspection of Solihull Council's children's services has rated it inadequate.

 Six-year-old Arthur's father and stepmother were jailed for his killing at their home in June 2020.

-The report into Solihull Metropolitan Borough Council's children's services comes after an inspection in November last year.

-Published on Friday, it said:
+Published on Friday following November's inspection, it said:

 - Children in Solihull are not getting the help they need at the right time